-- Detailed (full) planning permission is sought for the erection of 67 dwellings.
+- 1. Detailed (full) planning permission is sought for the erection of 67 dwellings.
 The development would be served by a single vehicular access to Briscoe Way via the southern boundary of the site.
-There is a further access from Burrow Drive, also through the south boundary, although this would be restricted to pedestrian/cycle/emergency vehicle use. - 2.
+There is a further access from Burrow Drive, also through the south boundary, although this would be restricted by design to pedestrian/cycle/emergency vehicle use. - 2.
 Details of the numbers, mix and heights of the dwellings, bungalows and flats are provided in the table below.

 Name Туре No. on site No. of beds Approx. height

 Fincham Bungalow 5 2 5 metres

 Henley 2- storeys 8 4 8.3m

 Walsingham Bungalow 4 3 5.3m

 Oulton 2 - storeys 2 4 8.6m

 Sandringham Bungalow 4 3 5.7m

 Ellingham 2 - storeys 9 3 8.3m

 Boston Bungalow 3 3 5.75m

 Lincoln 2 - storeys 1 4 9.0m

 Haughley 2 - storeys 1 4 9.0m

 Ixworth 2 - storeys 2 4 8.6m

 Harpley Bungalow 4 3 5.5m

 Glemsford Chalet bung 4 3 6.85m

 Affordable Flat 12 1 8.6m

 Affordable Flat 6 2 9.4m

 Affordable 2-storeys 2 2 9.0m

 - 3. A small palette of external building materials has been selected.
 These are as follows; - Bricks i) TBS Olde English Red Multi's, ii) Camtech Barley Red handmade, iii) Camtech Anglian Cream Stock - Roof tiles (all interlocking concrete double pantiles) i) Redland Grovebury Breckland Brown, ii) Redland Grovebury Breckland Black, iii) Redland Grovebury Farmhouse Red - 4.
 Amendments were made to the application during the course of its consideration involving some changes to the internal roads, the affordable housing components and design of some of the house types in response to comments received from the Local Highway Authority.
-The significant amendments were the subject of public and stakeholder consultation.
-Other more minor amendments (eg to overcome concerns expressed by the highway authority) were not the subject of full re-consultation given their minor nature but further.
+The significant amendments were the subject of further public and stakeholder consultation.
+Other more minor amendments (e.g. to overcome concerns expressed by the highway authority) were not the subject of full re-consultation given their minor nature.
+In June 2016, Suffolk County Council provided the District Council with a copy of the 'Lakenheath Cumulative Traffic Study' it had independently commissioned via its transport consultants.
+The study is not an 'application document' in the sense that it was not prepared and supplied by the applicants.
+The Study assists the District Council in its consideration of potential cumulative highway impacts arising from a number of potential development scenarios investigated.
+The document has also been the subject of separate public consultation.
 All comments received in response to consultations (including those received outside consultation periods) are reported below.